 And now they—and in a sense Cari and Marie too—are reunited.

-Steve Robert Simmons wrote this personal essay in 2017.
+Steve Robert Simmons wrote this personal essay in 2017 and 2018.
 All rights reserved.